Keith-PVL/keithmcintosh.github.io/tempposts/ 2016-05-30-taking-stock.md

 **Watching:** Things have been quite fraught around here, to be honest.
 My father-in-law is very sick, Keith is stressed and sad and busy.
 I was so buggered after he left last week  that I watched Sex and The City 2, just to see if the movie was as bad as I remembered, and it was, of course, WORSE, even, unbelievably, comically bad.
 Then, later, I found myself watching Sex and The City 1, just to see the progression of shame.
 So weirdly reminiscent of some pre financial-crisis, gone-forever time, I told my Wagon Wheel.

-Also, I went down a delightful rabbit hole of <a href="https://www.youtube.com/watch?v=Xs3DzydSKu8" target="_blank">Tate Studio </a>vids on Youtube, and some Vogue<a href="https://www.youtube.com/watch?v=W511rtnnlZM" target="_blank"> 73 Questions </a>(Sarah Jessica's house is gorgeous, Iggy Azalea is a weird fembot).
+Also, I went down a delightful rabbit hole of <a href="<iframe src='https://www.youtube.com/embed/Xs3DzydSKu8' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>" target="_blank">Tate Studio </a>vids on Youtube, and some Vogue<a href="<iframe src='https://www.youtube.com/embed/W511rtnnlZM' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>" target="_blank"> 73 Questions </a>(Sarah Jessica's house is gorgeous, Iggy Azalea is a weird fembot).
 The kids and I have been enjoying watching Catalyst archives while we eat our horses dinners.

 I watched Marley and Me with the girls - beware!
 Don't try this before bedtime!
 The last twenty minutes are tragic.
 I didn't see it coming (I'm sharp like that) and it took me forever to calm them down enough to go to bed.
 FYI - when you have two daughters sobbing on either side of you, don't say  'It's really OK!
 All dogs die!
 Everything dies!'
 It does not help the situation.